Droid (typeface): Typefaces

 Each typeface has an extensive character set including coverage of Western European, Eastern/Central European, Baltic, Cyrillic, Greek and Turkish languages.

+Replacement of Droid Sans with Roboto

+Droid Sans was designed for the low-resolution displays of the very early Android devices and did not display well in larger, higher-resolution displays of later models.
+With the release of Android 4.0 "Ice Cream Sandwich" in 2011, Droid Sans was replaced with Roboto as the default typeface.

 Droid Pro (2009)

 On 12 February 2009, Ascender Corporation announced the retail version of the Droid fonts under the Droid Pro family.
 The fonts were sold in OpenType and TrueType font format.
 The Droid Pro family consists of Droid Sans Pro (Regular, Bold), Droid Sans Pro Condensed (Regular, Bold), Droid Sans Pro Mono (Regular, Bold), Droid Serif Pro (Regular, Italic, Bold, Bold Italic), Droid Sans Fallback.
 Initial releases include Droid Sans Pro, Droid Serif Pro.
 OpenType features include Old Style Figures, as well as dotted and plain variants of the zero glyph for Droid Sans Pro Mono (the default zero is slashed).
 Droid Sans Pro Mono went on sale on 31 July 2009.

 Handset Condensed (2010)

 Handset Condensed is a condensed version of Droid Sans Pro designed by Ascender Corp's Steve Matteson and released on 1 March 2013 to be compatible with the Droid family of fonts, but without OpenType features.
 Similar to Droid Sans Pro, the family includes two fonts in Bold and Regular weights without italics.
 It supports the WGL character set.